Vincenzo Napoli (politician)

-Vincenzo Napoli (born 30 July 1950 in Salerno) is an Italian politician.
+Vincenzo Napoli (born 30 July 1950) is an Italian politician.

-He is a member of the Democratic Party and he was elected Mayor of Salerno on 5 June 2016 and took office on 14 June.
+A member of the Democratic Party, he was elected Mayor of Salerno on 5 June 2016 and took office on 14 June.
 He was re-elected for a second term in October 2021.

-In April 2025, Napoli was elected president of the Province of Salerno.
+In April 2025, he was elected president of the Province of Salerno.

+In January 2026, Napoli resigned from his positions as mayor and president of the province, officially stepping down from both offices on 6 February 2026.

+Biography

+After earning his high school diploma in his hometown and a degree in architecture with a grade of 110 from the University of Naples Federico II, he became a licensed architect by registering with the Salerno Chapter of the Order of Architects.
+From 1989 to 1991, he served as a council member of the Order of Architects of the Province of Salerno.
+He is married and has one daughter: Paola (born 1999).